-This raw vegan collard wrap recipe will completely transform you into a raw vegan movement follower.
+This raw vegan collard wraps recipe will completely transform you into a raw vegan movement follower.
 These collard wraps come together within minutes and are bursting with flavors from the avocados, red pepper, alfalfa, pecans and tamari mix.
-Gluten Free too!

 I think at this point we’ve all heard about the vegan raw food movement.
 The idea behind it being that no food should be heated above 40 degrees C (104 degrees F) to limit the loss of nutritional value.